abagames/literate-diff-viewer/docs/literate-diff-viewer/README.md

 For `literateDiffViewer.es.js`, `style.css` `index.html` and `main.js`, use the files in [this directory](https://github.com/abagames/literate-diff-viewer/tree/master/docs/literate-diff-viewer).

+### Placing source code files

+Place the source code files to be explained under the `src` directory.

+In the `src` directory, place several source code files that have been written incrementally in the order in which they are to be implemented.

 ### Write README.md

 Write a description of the source code in `README.md`.

-### Placing source code files

-Place the source code files to be described under the `src` directory.

-In the `src` directory, place several source code files that have been written incrementally in the order in which they are to be implemented.

 ### Refer to source code from README.md